 1. Step into a deep lunge.
 From standing, take a large step forward with your right foot.
 Bend your front knee to roughly 90 degrees, keeping it stacked directly over the ankle.
 Your back knee hovers just above the ground or rests on it lightly.
 Keep your torso upright, your core engaged, and your weight centered between both legs.
 Don't let the front knee shoot past the toes.

 4. Hold, breathe, and switch sides.
-Hold the rotated position for 2-5 seconds, breathing slowly.
+Hold the rotated position for 2 to 5 seconds, breathing slowly.
 Each exhale, try to sink the hips a fraction deeper or rotate a fraction further.
 Don't force it.
 Return your hand to the floor, step back to standing, and repeat the entire sequence on the opposite side.
 That's one rep per side.

-Lunge reach proper form showing deep lunge position with inside hand planted, thoracic rotation driving from mid-back, and free arm extended overhead toward ceiling
+Lunge reach proper form showing the deep lunge position with the inside hand planted inside the front foot, hips square, thoracic rotation driving from the mid-back, and the free arm extended overhead toward the ceiling

 Lunge reach proper form: hips stay square while the thoracic spine rotates and the free arm reaches straight up.